Kashi Vishwanath Temple: A Divine Retreat In Varanasi For Spiritual Delight And Blessings

 How many days are sufficient to travel to Varanasi?

-Kashi Vishwanath offers Darshan service for individuals who have limited time, as well as those with disabilities such as divyangs, who are unable to wait in long queues.
+Yes, the Varanasi Vishwanath Temple offers special Darshan services for individuals with limited time and for divyang devotees who are unable to wait in long queues.

 Does the Kashi Vishwanath Temple have an entry fee?

-There are no entry fees, however, there are tickets to participate in each aarti.
+There are no entry fees to visit the Vishvanatha Temple Varanasi, though tickets are required to participate in each aarti.

 How much time is sufficient for Kashi Vishwanath Temple darshan?

-A minimum of 2 to 3 hours is needed for darshan and a full temple tour.
+A minimum of 2 to 3 hours is recommended for darshan and a complete tour of the Shri Kashi Vishwanath Temple.

 Are mobiles allowed in the temple?

-No electronic devices are allowed inside Kashi Vishwanath Temple.
+No electronic devices, including mobile phones, are permitted inside the Kashi Vishwanath Temple premises.

 People Also Read: